-Your doctor will leave a small outlet between the upper portion of your stomach and the lower portion, allowing your food to be slowly digested without permanently dividing your stomach.
-By using a laparoscopic approach, lap band surgery at Inspira results in shorter post-operative hospital stays, fewer complications, less pain and faster recovery than traditional surgery.
-And our weight management providers, dietitians and peer support groups ensure that you have a lifetime of support keeping the weight off.
+Unlike other procedures, gastric sleeve surgery does not bypass the intestines or cause decrease nutrient absorption.
+In addition, this laparoscopic approach to surgery results in shorter post-operative hospital stays, fewer complications, less pain and faster recovery than traditional surgery.
+Inspira’s weight management providers, dietitians and peer support groups ensure that you have a lifetime of support keeping the weight off after surgery.

-What to Expect When You Have Lap Band Surgery
+What to Expect When You Have Gastric Sleeve Surgery

-In order to qualify for lap band surgery, you must attend at least one information session and meet with a bariatric specialist to determine your eligibility.
+In order to qualify for gastric sleeve surgery, you must attend at least one information session and meet with a bariatric specialist to determine your eligibility.
 You may be a candidate if you:

 - Have a body mass index (BMI) higher than 35 or higher than 30 paired with comorbid conditions